 Q: I've been a nurse for two years and am already burned out by the long hours.
 I love my job but I can't keep up this pace.
 Do you have any suggestions?

 A: You may want to consider moving to a less hectic unit or move on to using your nursing degree in another environment.
-Some of the books in our Resource Library should be able to help you in your research.
-And you may want to meet with your Career Counselor to discuss additional possibilities.
+Also, schedule an appointment with your Career Consultant to discuss additional possibilities.

 Q: I graduated in 2000 with a degree in Communications and am currently working in the Human Resources department of a medium-size company.
 I would like to move into Marketing, whether with this company or another.
 How do you suggest I proceed?

-A: First, make an appointment with your Career Counselor to determine the skills you have to make the move into Marketing.
+A: First, make an appointment with your Career Consultant to determine the best path to take to make your move into Marketing.
 After assessing your skills and experience, you'll be able to determine the next step.
-In any event, meeting first with your Career Counselor is a must.
+In any event, meeting first with your Career Consultant is a must.

-If you have any questions, please call the Center for Career Development at 412.396.6644 for more information.
+If you have any questions or need clarification, please call the Center for Career Development at 412.396.6644 for more information.